 Money should never determine the amount of fun you end up having.
 And the Big D certainly believes in that saying!
 Money is never a barrier to having a good time in Dallas.
 Forget your wallet and just step out of your house!
 Here’s a list of things to do in Dallas for free!

-5. A visit to the Arts district
+10. Visit the Arts district

 Easily the largest arts district in the country, the Dallas arts district boasts of many performance theaters, top class restaurants, museums and offices.
 You can take a guided 90 minute walking tour of the place and get to know the history and stories behind some of the most incredible buildings in the country.
 One of the most visited attractions is the Nasher Sculpture Center which boasts of some of the best sculpture exhibits in the entire world.